midshipman/TwilioSMSAtlas/README.md

 ## Try out the app

-Once the app is loaded, enter your question about the Streamlit library and wait for a response.
+Once the app is loaded, enter your question about Twilio SMS senders for supported country.